xw-hu/DAF-Net/README.md

-# Depth-Attentional Features for Single-Image Rain Removal
+# Depth-Attentional Features for Single-Image Rain Removal and RainCityscapes Dataset

 by Xiaowei Hu, Chi-Wing Fu, Lei Zhu, and Pheng-Ann Heng